-The following is a general description of the material U.S. tax considerations relating to the notes.
-It does not purport to be a complete analysis of all tax considerations relating to the notes.
-Prospective purchasers of the notes should consult their tax advisors as to the consequences under the tax laws of the country of which they are resident for tax purposes and the tax laws of Canada and the U.S. of acquiring, holding and disposing of the notes and receiving payments under the notes.
-This summary is based upon the law as in effect on the date of this product prospectus supplement and is subject to any change in law that may take effect after such date.
+The following, together with the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement, is a general description of the material U.S. tax considerations relating to the securities.
+It does not purport to be a complete analysis of all tax considerations relating to the securities.
+Prospective purchasers of the securities should consult their tax advisors as to the consequences under the tax laws of the country of which they are resident for tax purposes and the tax laws of Canada and the U.S. of acquiring, holding and disposing of the securities and receiving payments under the securities.
+This summary is based upon the law as in effect on the date of this document and is subject to any change in law that may take effect after such date.